NKInstinct/flowGate/README.md

 the gates from bright red to a semi-transparent grey, make the stats overlays slightly more friendly numbers, and increase the bins to make the dots a little less crude.
 Have a look at the code below and see if you can understand what is happening before reading on.

+__NB:__ the ggcyto package insists on "colour" as the only spelling of the word.
+Trying to set the "color" of your gate will result in hours of fruitless debugging.

 ``` r
 ggcyto(gs, aes("CD33", "CD15")) +